 The climate change movement is meant to protect all people without exception, but there is barely anyone representing the interests of those who are most likely to suffer from the effects of it.

-The fact of the matter is that our global movement for environmental conservation is predominantly led by white people.
+The fact of the matter is that our global movement for environmental conservation is predominantly led by White people.
 In this 2014 report by Green 2.0, people of color made up no more than 12 percent of environment organizations studied (the 2019 followup report showed that the problem has only gotten worse).
-A survey of 293 U.S. environmental government agencies, nonprofits and foundations found that non-white minorities comprised no more than 16 percent of staff across these institutions.
+A survey of 293 U.S. environmental government agencies, nonprofits and foundations found that non-White minorities comprised no more than 16 percent of staff across these institutions.
+The climate change movement has a serious diversity problem.

 By this point, we all know that the vast majority of plastic waste generated by the West is exported to Asia, but while Indian waste pickers deal with the load of American leftovers, sustainability panels are studded with those who have never learned the true human impact of our consumption.
 The climate change movement is meant to protect all people without exception, but there is barely anyone representing the interests of those who are most likely to suffer from the effects of it.